Success Now a Disorder?

 However, his athletic ability is so superior to that of the other children, it can be interpreted as 'intimidating.'
 And we don't want anybody to feel intimidated in gym class.
 We want everyone to have fun and to participate in all our sports activities.

-Allow me to ask the obvious question: Have we lost our minds?!?
+May I ask a question: Have we lost our minds?!?

-The academic world is brimming with ideas on how to turn entrepreneurial drive and ambition into a problem, even a disorder.
+In fact, the academic world is brimming with ideas on how to turn entrepreneurial drive and ambition into a problem and even a disorder.

-There's another new term floating around "pop" science circles that will no doubt soon become a part of the mainstream lexicon: Hypomania.
+There is another new term floating around "pop" science circles that will no doubt soon become a part of the mainstream lexicon: "Hypomania."